bergie/bergie.github.com/_posts/2025-06-05-mobile-blogging.md

 When we head offshore we always enable tracking on the Inreach.
 This allows both our blog and our friends ashore to follow our progress.

-I also made a simple integration where text updates sent to Garmin MapShare get fetched and published on our blog.
+I also made a simple integration where text updates sent to [Garmin MapShare](https://share.garmin.com/home) get fetched and published on our blog.
 Right now this is just plain text-based entries, but one could easily implement a command system similar to what I had over SMS back in the day.

 One benefit of the Inreach is that we can also take it with us when we go on land adventures.
 And it'd even enable rudimentary communications if we found ourselves in a liferaft.

+* There are [various InReach integration hacks](https://github.com/tabeaeggler/MarineGRIB-InReach-Transmitter) that could be used for more sophisticated data transfer

 ## Sailmail and email over HF radio

 The other potential backup for Starlink failures would be to go seriously old-school.
-It is possible to get email access via a SSB radio and a Pactor (or Vara) modem.
+It is possible to get email access via a SSB radio and a Pactor (or [Vara](https://rosmodem.wordpress.com)) modem.

 Our boat is already equipped with an isolated aft stay that can be used as an antenna.
 And with the popularity of Starlink, many cruisers are offloading their old HF radios.

 Licensing-wise this system could be used either as a marine HF radio (requiring a Long Range Certificate), or amateur radio.
 So that part is something I need to work on.
-Thankfully post-COViD, radio amateur license exams can be done online.
+Thankfully post-COVID, radio amateur license exams can be done online.

 With this setup we could send and receive text-based email.
 The [Airmail](https://sailmail.com) application used for this can even do some automatic templating for position reports.
 We'd then need a mailbox that can receive these mails, and some automation to fetch and publish.

+* [Sailmail](https://www.sailblogs.com/wiki/index.php/Using_SailBlogs_Remote) and [No Foreign Land](https://www.noforeignland.com/help/boat/move-email) support structured data via email to update position.
+Their formats could be useful inspiration